jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 ### Accessing Digital Ocean Droplet (prototype)
 * Using your Terminal Emulator SSH to your droplet
+* Get the public IP of your droplet and enter it into PuTTY

 ### Digital Ocean Kubernetes cluster
 * Go to "Discover".."Marketplace" on the left tab.